InfuseAI/primehub-site/docs/group-image.md

    ![](assets/images_pull_secret_v26.png)

 + `Specific container image url for GPU` It appears when `universal` is selected.
 By default, it uses the same url as container image url.
-Enable it if a specific url for GPU is desired.
+Enable it if a specific image url for GPU is desired.

 Click `Create` to complete the addition.